UCL-ARC/green-hpc-course/episodes/measurement.md

 - 1,100 GPUh
 - 3,542,000 kWh

-The total embodied emissions for the service are 6,500,000 kgCO2e, the service lifetime is 7 years and there are 1000 compute nodes each with 8 GPU.
+The total embodied emissions for the service are 6,500,000 kgCO<sub>2</sub>e, the service lifetime is 7 years and there are 1000 compute nodes each with 8 GPU.
 The service is hosted in a location with a carbon intensity of 40 gCO<sub>2</sub>e/kWh.

 1. Compute the scope 2 emissions for the project use
 2. Compute the scope 3 emissions rate in kgCO2e/GPUh
 3. Compute the scope 3 emissions for the project use
+4. Compute the total emissions for the project use
-4. Do scope 2 or scope 3 emissions dominate or are they evenly matched?
+5. Do scope 2 or scope 3 emissions dominate or are they evenly matched?

 :::::::::::::::  solution

 ## Solution

-TBC
+1. The scope 2 emissions from energy use by the project are given by `E * I`, the energy used multiplied by the carbon intensity of the electricity supply.
+In this case, this is given by `3,542,000 kWh x 0.040 kgCO2e/kWh = 14,170 kgCO2e`.

+2. The scope 3 emissions rate per GPUh is the total scope 3 emissions for the service divided by number of GPUh available over the lifetime of the service.
+   1. The total GPUh over the service lifetime is estimated by `7 years x 365 days x 24 hours x 1000 nodes x 8 GPU per node = 490,560,000 GPUh`.
+   2. The scope 3 emissions rate is given by `6,500,000 kgCO2e / 490,560,000 GPUh = 0.013 kgCO2e/GPUh`

+3. The scope 3 emissions for the project use is the number of GPUh used multiplied by the scope 3 emissions per GPUh: `1,100 GPUh * 0.013 kgCO2e/GPUh = 14.3 kgCO2e`

+4. Total emissions are scope 2 + scope 3 emissions: `14,170 kgCO2e + 14.3 kgCO2e = 14,184 kgCO2e`

+5. Scope 2 emissions (from electricity use) heavily dominate the emissions in this example.

 :::::::::::::::::::::::::